Tree sort

 10. Print everything on the right by analogy

-To implement the algorithm in code, you need two functions:
+To implement the algorithm in code, two functions are required:

-2. Printing the binary search tree in the correct order
+2. Print out the binary search tree in the correct order

-They assemble a binary search tree in the same way as they read it, a number is attached to each node on the left or right, depending on whether it is less or more.
+A binary search tree is assembled in the same way as it is read, each node is assigned a number on the left or right, depending on whether it is smaller or larger.

 function Node:new(value, lhs, rhs)